MiraiSubject/Moderator-COTE/readme.md

 A Discord bot that uses Google's Perspective API to moderate chat.

 ## Getting Started
-There are three ways to use the Moderator Bot:
+There are two ways to use the Moderator

-### 1. Add the Bot to Your Server
-This is the simplest option - simply invite the bot to your Discord server by clicking [here](https://discord.com/api/oauth2/authorize?client_id=1071451913024974939&permissions=1377342450896&scope=bot).
-You will need to have administrator permissions on your server to use the bot.

 ### 2. Run with Docker
 To run the bot using Docker, use the following command: